tschettervictor/bsd-apps/immich/README.md

 PG_VERSION
 - postgres version to use (currently defaults to 18)

+NODE_VERSION
+- node version to use (currently defaults to 24)

 ## Mount points (should be mounted outside the jail)
 - `/var/db/immich` - immich-server data directory
-- `/var/db/immich-ml` - immich machine learning cache directory
+- `/var/db/immich-ml` - immich-machine-learning cache directory
 - `/var/db/postgres` - database directory for postgresql

 ## Jail Properties